riclapi/Bullet-Last/README.md

 Bullet Last operates on the Ethereum blockchain.
 Players can use their **MetaMask wallet** to purchase NFT characters and join the game using cryptocurrency tokens.
 The entire in-game economy and transactions are secured and powered by blockchain technology.

+## Project Development

+Bullet Last is the result of a collaborative effort between two teams, each bringing their expertise to the table:

+- **CrabsGames**: Responsible for the entire game development process, including NFTs, 3D models, and gameplay implementation.

+- **QQ Games**: Played a crucial role in the sponsorship and advertising of Bullet Last, significantly contributing to the realization of this exciting project.

 Explore the exciting world of Bullet Last, where NFTs and blockchain redefine multiplayer gaming! 🚀🎮